Non-linear degenerate parabolic flow equations and a finer differential structure on Wasserstein spaces: Parabolic differential structures on Wasserstein spaces

 Before solving (\ref{eq:MDEd}), let us first determine some basic properties of its solutions.
-To alleviate notations, we shall often write $\ol{X}[\mu]$ instead of $X - \ol{V}[\mu]$. \begin{pr} Assume $(M,g)$ is of bounded geometry.
-Let $B \in \Rz^*_+$ and $V$ be a vector field probability on $\Wc_p(M)$ with $p$--th moments uniformly bounded by $B$.
+To alleviate notation, we shall often write $\ol{X}[\mu]$ instead of $X - \ol{V}[\mu]$. \begin{pr} Assume $(M,g)$ is of bounded geometry.
+Let $B \in \Rz^*_+$ and $V$ be a probability vector--field on $\Wc_p(M)$ with $p$--th moments uniformly bounded by $B$.
 Let $\mu: [0,T] \to \Wc_1(M)$ be a narrowly continuous curve of probability measures that solves (\ref{eq:MDEd}) for $V$ with initial value $\mu_0$.
 Then, $t \mapsto \mu(t)$ is Hölder--continuous with exponent $\tfrac12$ in $\Wc_1(M)$. \end{pr}

 \begin{proof} Let $\ph \in \Cc^{\infty}_c(M)$.
 There exist fixed constants $B', B''>0$ --- depending only on the dimension $n$ of $M$ and the uniform bound $B$ on the $p$--th moments of the $V[\mu]$ --- such that